Nested cobordisms, Cyl-objects and Temperley-Lieb algebras: The striped cylinder cobordism category

 \begin{lemma} If cylindrical cobordisms $C, C'$ are of Type II with $\TT(C)=\TT(C')$ and $\br(C)=\br(C')$, then $C$ and $C'$ are connected by a finite sequence of relations from~\cref{thm: minimal list of generators}, and hence $[C]=[C']$ in $\cyl$. \end{lemma} \begin{proof} Assume $C$ is of Type II.
 If $\br(C)\neq 0$, then we want to show $C$ is the composition of $\br(C)$-many bracelet cobordisms: $\de_{2}^{1}\circ \bi_0^0 \colon S^1_0\to S^1_0$.

-Whenever a $\de_k^i$ occurs in $C_{II}$, move it as far to the beginning of the cobordism (to the left in the picture; to the right in the factorization) as possible.
+Whenever a $\de_k^i$ occurs in $C$, move it as far to the beginning of the cobordism (to the left in the picture; to the right in the factorization) as possible.
 Because there is a non-contractible loop, there will be at least one $\bi^i$ to the left of the picture and at least one $\de^i$ to the right of the picture.
-As we move deaths earlier, the following may happen: the death will cancel with a birth (relations (1), (3), (3*)); or move past a birth or twist (relations (4), (4*)); or will be unable to move past a birth (as in the bracelet relation (2) or the contractible circle relation (1)).
-This could lead to the death at the beginning of the cobordism in general, but in this case, $C_{II}$ has non contractible loops only, so this won't happen.
+As we move deaths earlier, the following may happen: the death will cancel with a birth (relations (1), (3), (3*)); or will be unable to move past a birth (as in the bracelet relation (2) or the contractible circle relation (1)); or will move past a birth or twist (relations (4), (4*)).
+This could lead to the death at the beginning of the cobordism in general, but in this case, $\dind(C)=\emptyset$, so only the first two options are possible.
 This gives a representation of $[C]$ where the deaths are immediately after a birth that they cannot move past, which only happens in the bracelet cobordism $\de_{2}^{1}\circ \bi_0^0$ or $\de_{2}^{0}\circ \bi_0^1$ and the latter is equal to the former by the bracelet relation $(2)$.

 If $\br(C)=0$, then $C$ is a either the identity or the composition of twists.
 If $C'$ is also of Type II with $t_0(C)=t_0(C')$, then $C$ and $C'$ are related by relation (8) in~\cref{thm: minimal list of generators}.
 Note that one can take $\tw_k^{t_0(C)}$ as the representative of $[C]$. \end{proof}